 The NEA has a long tradition of expertise in the area of nuclear emergency policy, planning, preparedness and management.
-Through its technical programmes, the NEA offers its member countries unbiased assistance in the nuclear preparedness arena, with a view towards facilitating improvements in nuclear emergency preparedness strategies and nuclear emergency response at the international level, with a particular focus on decision-making, international communication, information exchange and the compatibility of response actions between various countries.
+Through its technical programmes, the NEA offers its member countries unbiased assistance in the nuclear preparedness arena, with a view toward facilitating improvements in nuclear emergency preparedness strategies and nuclear emergency response at the international level, with a particular focus on decision-making, international communication, information exchange and the co-ordination of response actions between various countries.

 |A view of the emergency management timeline and emergency phases|

 From the beginning, the NEA's focus of work as carried out by the WPNEM has been on improving the effectiveness of international nuclear emergency preparedness and management.
 Part of its work programme focuses on exploring and developing new concepts and future procedures to enhance national and international preparedness and response management.
-A key aspect of these efforts has centred on preparing, conducting and evaluating the International Nuclear Emergency Exercise (INEX) series, which has been organised by the WPNEM since 1993.
-The experiences and lessons learned from these exercises have provided a substantial base for the development of subsequent strategies and recommendations for improving emergency management systems nationally and internationally.
+A key aspect of these efforts has centred on preparing, conducting and evaluating the INEX exercises series, which has been organised by the WPNEM since 1993.
+The experiences and lessons learnt from these exercises have provided a substantial base for the development of subsequent strategies and recommendations for improving emergency management systems nationally and internationally.